ariksman/azure-notes/python/jupyter-notebook/storage-account.md

      print(e)
  ```

- Download all files within Data Lake Gen2 directory and read them into Pandas Data Frame
+ Implementation to download all files within Data Lake Gen2 directory and read them into Pandas Data Frame

 ```python
 import pandas as pd